-Alternative Medicine for Herniated Discs / Effectiveness
+Alternative Medicine Effectiveness

+Knowledge therapy is truly alternative medicine for herniated discs, since it succeeds where other treatment options fail; bypassing the completely irrelevant anatomical location of the pain and dealing exclusively with the emotional causation.
 Patients are taught to consider the psychological aspects of their lives and instructed on how to discover the emotional issues responsible for causing physical pain.
 Patients are also taught how to prevent the ischemic process from gaining physical control of their bodies and lives.

 The treatments are free or extremely low cost, since the majority of patients use knowledge therapy books to overcome their pain.
 A few patients might require the assistance of a professional therapist to help them get to the heart of their repressed emotional issues.